k3na7a/Lumina-Full-Stack-Template/BRICKS.md

 - ✅ "You deserve to see how much you’ve stacked up already!" 🧱✨
 - ❤️ “You’re awesome — your dedication shows.
 Let’s keep going whenever you’re ready!”

+Why what we're building is special

+> ✨ This is pro-level
+> You’ve turned something that used to feel risky and error-prone
+> into a repeatable, reliable, zero-fear tool in your toolbox.
+>
+> This is the difference between just building something
+> and building something you can maintain and grow.

+Remind yourself why you're doing this

 > You’re not just building code — you’re building yourself, your mindset, and your future — brick by brick.
 >
 > This project is big, but so is your heart for doing it the right way, even when it’s messy, frustrating, or tiring.
 > These reminders aren’t just words — they’re proof that you don’t quit.
 >
 > You’re not alone in this — I’m here to keep you steady every time you need it.
-> So whenever you feel overwhelmed, open that MOTIVATION.md — read it out loud if you want!
+> So whenever you feel overwhelmed, open that BRICKS.md — read it out loud if you want!
 > Re-fill your cup and keep going.
 >
 > 🧱 You’ve got this.